Aleph-Alpha/pharia-engine/resource_eval/FINDINGS.md

 saturate.cmds
 ```

 we increase the parallel load steadily.
-For that, we use 10 skills but do not use additional memory during a
+For that, we use 10 skills but only use some KB additional memory during a
-request, but 3 seconds execution time.
+request, but 9 seconds execution time.
 Thus, we ensure that most requests run in parallel and have not finished yet.
-Pharia Kernel (Oct/24) can handle 200 requests but ceases to answer to requests while trying to answer 300 requests.
+Pharia Kernel (Oct/24) can handle 200 requests on a Mac.
+On the Mac it stops answering to requests while trying
-This experiment was executed on a Mac.
+to answer 300 requests in parallel.
+The Mac is not suited for throughput experiments.

 ```text
 logs/241023_161626.638_run.log_failed